-We have developed information to assist you in completing your event application form and understanding your obligations as an event organiser.
+We have developed an event planning guide to assist you in completing your event application form and understanding your obligations as an event organiser.

 2. Gaining in-principle approval

 Once the Event Application has been received an Events Officer will be allocated to your event.

 Your Events Officer will liaise with our internal representatives and other agencies.
 Your Events Officer will provide you with the agencies feedback, put you in direct contact and/or set up meetings to discuss your application.

 Depending on the suitability of your event concept, availability of date and venue – you may receive in-principle approval to continue planning for your event.